tnichols217/notes/APBiology/4/Notes/BILL/3 - Test Topics.md

 -   Prokaryotic vs. eukaryotic cells
 	- Prokaryotes are thought to be the evolutionary ancestors of the eukaryotes due to their comparative simplicity and lack of certain organelles and a nuclear envelope.
 -   Why are cells small?
-	- To maximize SA:V ratio in order to maximize
+	- To maximize SA:V ratio in order to maximize transfer of molecules
 -   Organelles – function and structure
 -   Where is DNA found?
 -   Plant vs. animal cells